-To make the most of your selected exhibitry, ask show management about any COVID-induced traffic flow changes or show-floor adjustments that could affect how you orient your booth.
+To make the most of your selected exhibitry, ask show management about any traffic flow changes or show-floor adjustments that could affect how you orient your booth.
 You don’t want to position your LED display in the opposite direction from which attendees will be approaching your space.

 Effectiveness Is The Top Priority

 Effectiveness trumps everything.
 If you can downsize your space and deliver on your goals and objectives, then you absolutely should.
 But if you can’t deliver an experience that represents your brand or showcases your products in the best light, then that event could be more detrimental than beneficial.

 Mastering The Hybrid Trade Show (online and in-person simultaneously)

 Now, a company can connect to prospects and customers wherever or whenever, which is truly an audience-centric approach.
 What this means for trade show participation is profound